BaseMax/YoutubeGraphQL/README.md

 - `addComment(videoId: ID!, input: AddCommentInput!): Comment`: Adds a comment to a video specified by its ID.
 - `subscribeToChannel(channelId: ID!): Channel`: Subscribes to a channel specified by its ID.
 - `updateUserProfile(input: UpdateUserProfileInput!): User`: Updates the user's profile information with the provided input.
+- `updateVideo(videoId: ID!, input: UpdateVideoInput!): Vide`: Updates the information of a specific video specified by its ID.
+- `deleteVideo(videoId: ID!): Boolean`: eletes a specific video specified by its ID.
+- `deleteComment(commentId: ID!): Boolean`: Deletes a specific comment specified by its ID.
+- `createChannel(input: CreateChannelInput!): Channel`: Creates a new channel with the provided channel information.
+- `updateChannel(channelId: ID!, input: UpdateChannelInput!): Channel`: Updates the information of a specific channel specified by its ID.
+- `deleteChannel(channelId: ID!): Boolean`: Deletes a specific channel specified by its ID.
+- `subscribeToPlaylist(playlistId: ID!): Playlist`: Subscribes to a playlist specified by its ID.
+- `createPlaylist(input: CreatePlaylistInput!): Playlist`: Creates a new playlist with the provided playlist information.

 ## Usage